 Add the cooked beans with some of its liquid and warm up the pot so the beans are warm.
 Season with salt and pepper to taste.

-Serve with bread, sour cream, sausage.
+Serve with bread, sour cream, eggs/sausage.

-This can be served right away but will taste better the next day or even just a few hours later.
+This can be served right away but will taste better the next day or even just a few days later.

 My recipe today is potatoes with rosemary … yes that is it, just the two main ingredients plus the garlic, oregano and the salt.
 They should complement many winter meat or vegetarian dishes easily.
 I like using them in cooking because they both taste great and are good for digestion.
 I get very excited about rosemary in general as it has such rich and colorful history steeped in the culinary world, legends and folklore.